our-story-media/ourstory-resources/doc_gen/guide/ideation/README.md

 ## How to use the paper materials?

-Look at the methodology section for an example use of the materials as the Our Story team have previously used them.
+Look at the methodology section for an example use of the materials as the Indaba team have previously used them.
 You are advised to do at least one deployment drawing on this methodology before you create your own process, to ensure that you walk through the process properly once.

 ## Story Cards